mikepartelow/mikepartelow.github.io/README.md

 By "all the logic" I mean figuring out what time it is in my timezone and returning that from an API.

-`/api/v0/clocktime` checks the hosts's current time, converts it to my timezone, and returns `Content-Type: plain/text` as `%H%M`.
+`/api/v0/clocktime` checks the hosts's current time, converts it to my timezone, and returns `%H%M` as `Content-Type: text/plain`.
 The IoT clock displays what the endpoint returns.
 Simple!

 ### Buttons